 The Group's risk management is controlled by a central treasury department under policies approved by the board of directors.
 Group treasury identifies, evaluates and manages financial risks in close co-operation with the Group's operating units.
 The board provides written principles for overall risk management, as well as policies covering specific areas, such as foreign exchange risk, credit risk, use of derivative and other financial instruments as well as investment of excess liquidity.

-5.1 Financial risk factors
+Financial risk factors 5.1

 5.1.1 Market risk